bbeetlesam/bbeetlesam/README.md

 - A pretty-much loyal `VSCode` user (but I also use Webstorm and Trae).
 - A **retrohead** and die-hard `beatlemania`.

 Yea, that's it.
-Like, God, there's nothing impressive left about him, not like he ever was somebody.<br>
+God, there's nothing impressive left about him, not like he ever was somebody.<br>
-~~If time could rewind, I’d kindly ask God to assign me to someone who’s at least trying to matter.<br>
-Existing inside this kind of soul?
-Yeah, it’s nauseating~~.

 ### Easter egg

 <details>
-  <summary>layla</summary>
+  <summary>Execute</summary>

   ```cpp
   #include <iostream>